Active Substance: ritonavir

 What benefit has Norvir shown during the studies?

 In the first study of Norvir as an antiviral medicine, 16% of the Norvir-treated patients (86 out of 543) experienced a worsening of disease or died, compared with 33% of the patients taking placebo (181 out of 547).
 In the second study, patients taking Norvir had greater reductions in viral load and increases in CD4 cell counts than those taking zidovudine alone.
 The combination of Norvir and zidovudine was less effective than Norvir alone, although the reasons for this were unclear.
 Norvir, in combination with other antiviral medicines, also reduced viral loads in children.

 What is the risk associated with Norvir?

-When it is used as a pharmacokinetic enhancer, the side effects of Norvir depend on the other antiviral medicine being taken.
+When it is used as a booster, the side effects of Norvir depend on the other antiviral medicine being taken.
 Some medicines cannot be taken with Norvir when it is used in this way.
 See the package leaflet provided with the other medicine for full details.

 Why has Norvir been approved?